 The residential battery energy storage revolution is upon us!
-It’s an exciting time that promises to enable Australians to gain more value from their solar generated electricity and further reduce their reliance on the mains grid.
-A question many Australian home solar owners will be asking themselves is whether their solar panel systems are battery compatible or upgradeable: Do I have a Battery Ready Solar Power System?
+It’s an exciting time that promises to enable Australians to gain more value from their solar generated electricity and further reduce their reliance on the grid.
+A question many Australian home solar owners will be asking is whether their solar panel systems are battery compatible or upgradeable.
+In a nutshell: Do I have a Battery Ready Solar Power System?

 Yet-to-be solar purchasers may also be wondering whether to buy a battery ready system now or if they should they wait.

-When describing a battery ready solar power system, ‘Plug And Play’, ‘battery upgradeable’, ‘compatible’ and ‘ready’ are a few terms being bandied about in relation to solar + storage; making the topic a little more confusing for all.
+When describing a battery ready solar power system, ‘Plug And Play’, ‘battery upgradeable’, ‘compatible’ and ‘ready’ are a few terms being bandied about in relation to solar + storage.
+This is making the topic a little more confusing for all.

 ‘Plug And Play’ Battery Systems

-While some of the new generation of residential energy storage systems are being promoted as being “plug and play”; others will need the right equipment to plug into – and in many cases that means the right solar inverter.
+Some of the new generation of residential energy storage systems are being promoted as being “plug and play”.
+Others will need the right equipment to plug into.
+In many cases that means the right solar inverter.

 Solar Inverters And Battery Storage